netgen-layouts/layouts-docs/reference/symfony_commands.rst

 This script can be used to import one or more layouts from a JSON format stored in a file.

-To specify the type of the entity you wish to import, you need to provide it to the script as the first argument.
-Currently, only layouts can be imported.

-To specify the file from which the JSON data will be read, you need to provide it to the script as the second argument.
+To specify the file from which the JSON data will be read, you need to provide it to the script as the first argument.

 For example, to import all layouts stored in a file called ``layouts.json``, call the script like this:

 .. code-block:: shell

-    $ php bin/console ngbm:import layout layouts.json
+    $ php bin/console ngbm:import layouts.json

 Migration commands
 ------------------